New study shows a carnivorous dinosaur species regrew all its teeth every few months. Majungasaurus lived in Madagascar some 70 million years ago.

 Some animals today, too, will gnaw on bones, including rodents, D’Emic explains.
 It’s a way for them to ingest certain nutrients.
 It also requires exceptionally strong teeth — but Majungasaurus did not have those.

 “That’s our working hypothesis for why they had such elevated rates of replacement,” D’Emic says.
-The rapid-fire tooth growth puts Majungasaurus in same league with sharks and big, herbivorous dinosaurs, he adds.
+The rapid-fire tooth growth puts Majungasaurus in the same league with sharks and big, herbivorous dinosaurs, he adds.

 Although at least a few hundred meat-eating dinosaur species roamed the Earth, researchers have analyzed tooth-replacement rates for only about a half-dozen of them, D’Emic says.
 He also has looked into tooth-replacement patterns in plant-eating dinosaurs.